ashishps1/awesome-low-level-design/problems/logging-framework.md

-# Designing a Logging Framework: An Object-Oriented Approach in Java
+# Designing a Logging Framework

 In this blog post, we will explore the design and development of a Logging Framework in Java, using object-oriented programming principles.

 A Logging Framework is crucial for effective monitoring, debugging, and auditing of applications.

 ## System Requirements